 As a Platinum cardholder, you'll automatically be bestowed with Gold elite status in Starwood Preferred Guest, Club Carlson Rewards, and Hilton HHonors.
-In addition, after charging five nights to your Platinum card, you'll be given top-tier Platinum status in Fairmont President's Club.
 These fast-tracked membership levels come with their own series of valuable benefits when staying at each chain.

 Another outstanding benefit is access to American Express's Fine Hotels & Resorts program, which allows you to book special rates at select luxury hotels around the world.
 These rates include perks such as suite upgrades, daily breakfast for two, and benefits unique to each property (examples include a private airport transfer or a spa & dining credit).
 The FHR program often pops up with third-night-free or fourth-night-free offers as well, meaning that there's plenty of good deals to be had.

 Among many other bells and whistles, the Platinum Card also offers priority security lane access at Toronto Pearson Airport, upgrades and discounts on car rentals with Hertz and Avis, and of course the aforementioned $200 annual travel credit that can be used towards any flight, hotel, car rental, or vacation booking made with Amex's Platinum Travel Service.
-Note that you don't get to use this travel credit again if you subsequently cancel your booking; instead, it simply remains on your statement.
+(Note that you don't get the travel credit returned to you if you subsequently cancel your booking; instead, it simply remains on your statement!)

 As a premium travel credit card, you can be sure that the Platinum Card's insurance coverage is top-drawer as well.
-In fact, the card offers all of the coverage that you'll find on the Gold Rewards Card (emergency medical insurance up to $5,000,000, travel accident insurance up to $500,000, flight delay, trip interruption, etc.) plus the following key covered items:
+In fact, the card offers all of the basic travel coverage items (emergency medical insurance up to $5,000,000, travel accident insurance up to $500,000, flight delay, trip interruption, etc.) plus the following key covered items: